CUR Low Rank Approximation of a Matrix at Sublinear Cost: Numerical experiments

 \subsection{Four algorithms used}

-In our tests we applied and compared the following four algorithms for computing CUR LRA to input matrices $M$ having numerical rank $r$: \begin{itemize} \item {\bf Tests 1 (The Primitive algorithm for $k=l=r$):} Randomly choose two index sets $\mathcal{I}$ and $\mathcal{J}$, both of cardinality $r$, then compute a nucleus $U=M_{\mathcal{I}, \mathcal{J}}^{-1}$ and define CUR LRA
+In our tests we applied and compared the following four algorithms for computing CUR LRA to input matrices $M$ having $\epsilon$-rank $r$: \begin{itemize} \item {\bf Tests 1 (The Primitive algorithm for $k=l=r$):} Randomly choose two index sets $\mathcal{I}$ and $\mathcal{J}$, both of cardinality $r$, then compute a nucleus $U=M_{\mathcal{I}, \mathcal{J}}^{-1}$ and define CUR LRA

-\item {\bf Tests 2 (Five loops of C--A):} Randomly choose an initial row index set $\mathcal{I}_0$ of cardinality $r$, then perform five loops of C--A by applying Algorithm 1 of \cite{P00} as a subalgorithm that produces $r\times r$ CUR generators.
+\item {\bf Tests 2 (Five loops of C--A):} Randomly choose an initial row index set $\mathcal{I}_0$ of cardinality $r$, then perform five loops of C--A (cf. Sec. \ref{scait}) incorporating Alg.
+1 of \cite{P00} as a subalgorithm that produces $r\times r$ CUR generators.
 At the end compute a nucleus $U$ and define CUR LRA as in Tests 1. \end{itemize}

 \begin{itemize} \item {\bf Tests 3 (A Cynical algorithm for $p=q=4r$ and $k=l=r$):} Randomly choose a row index set $\mathcal{K}$ and a column index set $\mathcal{L}$, both of cardinality $4r$, and then apply Algs.
 1 and 2 from \cite{P00} in order to compute a $r\times r$ submatrix $M_{\mathcal{I}, \mathcal{J}}$ of $M_{\mathcal{K}, \mathcal{L}}$.
 Compute a nucleus and obtain CUR LRA by applying equation (\ref{eqtsts1}).